Gregory III Laham

-Gregory III Laham, B.S. (غريغوريوس الثالث لحام; Gregorius III Lahamus; born Lutfy Laham, December 15, 1933, in Darayya, Syria), Emeritus Patriarch of Antioch and All the East, of Alexandria and Jerusalem, is the former spiritual leader of the Melkite Greek Catholic Church.
+Gregory III Laham (غريغوريوس الثالث لحام; Gregorius III Lahamus; born Lutfy Laham, December 15, 1933, in Darayya, Syria), Emeritus Patriarch of Antioch and All the East, of Alexandria and Jerusalem, is the former spiritual leader of the Melkite Greek Catholic Church.
 He was elected on November 29, 2000, succeeding Patriarch Maximos V Hakim.
 He retired on May 6, 2017.

 He took the name Gregory in honor of Patriarch Gregory II Youssef, who was the last member of his religious order, the Basilian Salvatorian Order, to be elected Patriarch.
 Gregory III, who studied in Rome, Italy, and is multilingual, is also the author of several books on Eastern Catholic spirituality and theology.

 In addition, he served as the Spiritual Protector of the United Obediences (formerly the Paris and Malta Obediences until 2008) of the Order of Saint Lazarus.

 Early years and education

 Gregory III Laham was born Lutfy Laham in Darayya, Syria, on December 15, 1933.

 He entered the Seminary of the Holy Savior of the Basilian Salvatorian Order near Saida, Lebanon, in 1943.
 He took his simple religious vows in 1949 and his solemn religious vows in 1954.
 He received his religious and philosophical education at the Holy Savior Seminary, Joun, Lebanon.
 He continued his theological studies in Rome, Italy, where he was ordained priest on February 15, 1959 in the Church of the Abbey of Grottaferrata.